tableau/Logshark/docs/docs/logshark_run.md

 2. Navigate to results folder you are interested in and double-click the Tableau workbook you want to view.

-    For example, if you open the `Apache.twb` workbook, you can view the viz load statistics generated from the Apache log files.
+    For example, if you open the `Apache.twbx` workbook, you can view the viz load statistics generated from the Apache log files.

     ![]({{ site.baseurl }}/assets/SampleScreenshot.png)